BWibo/3dcitydb-mkdocs/docs/first-steps/setup.md

 scripts to establish a connection to your 3DCityDB instance, so ensure to adjust the connection details before executing any of these scripts

 The following table provides an overview of the available shell scripts.
-They can then be executed either by double-clicking them or by running them from within a shell environment.
+They can be executed either by double-clicking them or by running them from within a shell environment.

 | Script [.sh\|.bat]   | Description                                                                                               |